-There are around 29 different types of collagens, classified based on various factors.17These include their primary structure, the length of the triple-helical domain, the charge profile of the helix, interruptions within the triple helix, and the size and shape of the terminal domain.18 These structural differences are essential in defining the specific functional properties of each type of collagen.
+There are around 29 different types of collagens, and their classification is based on various factors.17These include their protein primary structure, the length of the triple-helical domain, the charge profile of the helix, interruptions within the triple helix, and the size and shape of the terminal domain.18 These structural differences are essential in defining the specific functional properties of each type of collagen.
 For example, fibril-forming collagens such as types I, II, III, V, and XI are elongated rod-like molecules about 300 nm long.
-They align parallel to each other, allowing them to provide tensile strength and structural integrity to various tissues.19,20 On the other hand, types IV, VIII, and X collagens form intricate networks, with type IV collagen molecules measuring around 400 nm in length.
+They align parallel to each other, allowing them to provide tensile strength and structural integrity to various tissues.19,20 On the other hand, collagen types IV, VIII, and X form intricate networks, with type IV collagen molecules measuring around 400 nm in length.
 Types VIII and X collagens, known as "short-chain" collagens, form networks and play crucial roles in creating the structural scaffolding within tissues.21 Furthermore, some collagens do not form homotypic fibers or networks.
-For example, type IX collagen covers the surface of type II collagen fibers, presenting a unique structural interaction.22 Understanding these structural differences is fundamental to understanding how different collagen types fulfill their distinct and varied functional roles within the body.
+For example, type IX collagen covers the surface of type II collagen fibers, presenting a unique structural interaction.22 More can be understood about how these different collagen types evolved.

 Figure 1.
 The hierarchical levels of the collagen structure are illustrated as follows: A. The chemical structure of glycine, proline, and hydroxyproline is presented.
 B. The helix, which consists of an amino acid sequence Gly-Xxx-Yyy repeat, with Xxx and Yyy often being proline and hydroxyproline residues.
 C. Three helices combine to form a 300 nm long super-helix known as tropocollagen.
 D. Multiple tropocollagen molecules collectively form microfibrils.

-To understand how collagen works, it is essential to examine how individual tropocollagen molecules behave.
+To understand how collagen works, one can examine how individual tropocollagenstrands behave.
 One key question is: What characteristics of the tropocollagen triple helix contribute to the properties of the collagen superstructures?
 Most research has focused on understanding the stability of tropocollagen.23,24 It's been found that hydroxyproline residues are crucial for linking collagen molecules within fibrils.
 They typically form strong covalent bonds involving the carbon (C) and alpha-carbon (Cα) atoms that stabilize the fibrillar structure and improve its mechanical strength.25 Gautieri et al. used molecular dynamics simulations to study the thermal stability of collagen triple helices.
 They found that water molecules and the specific amino acid sequence in glycine, proline, and hydroxyproline presence significantly impact stability.26 Water stabilizes collagen by forming hydrogen bonds between the collagen molecule and the surrounding water molecules, which increases its stability in a hydrated environment.
 Bailey et al. investigated how different types of cross-links affect the thermal stability of the triple helix through simulations.
 They concluded that covalent cross-linking enhances collagen stability by strengthening pre-existing hydrogen bond networks.27 Similarly, Madhavi et al. studied how temperature affects the movement of a hydrated small tropocollagen fragment.
 They revealed that the strength of the hydrogen bonds between the chains remained relatively stable, but the occupancy of hydrogen bonds slightly increased when the temperature decreased.28 Matamoros et al. discussed the importance of lipophilicity, or hydrophobicity, in proline and its relation to the pharmacological, toxicological, and biochemical factors of significant importance.29